antofuller/configaformers/experiments/README.md

 <img src="https://github.com/muddyrains/muddy-nets/blob/main/experiments/images/768_shifting.PNG">

-Figure 3
+Figure 4

 It seems that token shifting converges faster for all settings.
 Next, we can see (while squinting) that blue is no better than black (baseline) at 500M tokens.
 Comparing blue to orange we can conclude that blue likely didn't keep enough features from t (256 vs 384 for orange).
 Lastly, red is the clear winner - simply shifting half of the representation from the previous position in the sequence.
 We can safely conclude that token shifting helps, but too much shifting hurts, or at least offsets the advantages.
 These findings align with rumors from EleutherAI's discord.

 <img src="https://github.com/muddyrains/muddy-nets/blob/main/experiments/images/768_wider.PNG">

-Figure 4
+Figure 5

 Here, we plot 2 wider and shallower models, still with 128M non-embedding parameters, against our baseline.
 Green doesn't perform as well, no surprise here as this high a width/depth ratio is never used.
 On the other hand, purple's token shifting does make up for its lack of depth.
-At 500M tokens, purple matches black, and as a result blue (from Fig. 3).
+At 500M tokens, purple matches black, and as a result blue (from Fig. 4).

 Below are the loss ratios (averaged over the last 10M tokens) of tokens that start a new word divided by tokens that don't (i.e. sub-words or suffixes).